ThatLinuxGuyYouKnow/EthereumWalletFilter/README.md

 # Wallet Screening with Zerion API

 This project was originally developed for a Replit bounty that was cancelled.
-The goal of this project is to read wallet addresses from a CSV file, screen them using the Zerion API, and apply specific filtering criteria to identify relevant wallets.
+The goal of this project is to read wallet addresses from a CSV file, screen them using the Zerion API, and apply specific filtering criteria to identify relevant wallets

 ## Table of Contents
 - [Introduction](#introduction)